-Impacts of the Coronavirus ("COVID-19") Pandemic
+Coronavirus ("COVID-19") Pandemic

 In December 2019, a novel strain of coronavirus ("COVID-19") was reported, and during 2020 and 2021 expanded into a worldwide pandemic, leading to significant business and supply chain disruptions.
-The outbreak was declared a global pandemic by the World Health Organization in March 2020 and has caused governments and public health officials to impose restrictions and to recommend precautions to mitigate the spread of the virus.

-During the three and six months ended June 30, 2022, aspects of our business continued to be affected by COVID-19.
+During the three and nine months ended September 30, 2022, aspects of our business continued to be affected by COVID-19.
 During these periods, the vast majority of our retail stores around the world remained open.
 To date, we have not permanently closed any of our retail stores due to COVID-19.
 Our distribution centers and retail stores continue to operate with restrictive and precautionary measures in place, subject to national, state, and local rules and regulations.
 At times, our suppliers and logistical service providers have experienced disruptions that have affected our operations worldwide.
 Similar impacts or other disruptions could occur in the future.
 Given the uncertainty regarding the length, severity, and ability to combat the COVID-19 pandemic, we cannot reasonably estimate the future impact on our results of operations, cash flows, or financial condition.
-These estimates may change as new events occur and additional information is obtained, and are recognized in the condensed consolidated financial statements as soon as they become known.
-We have been and will continue to actively monitor the impact of COVID-19 on the Company.